 Claimant received benefits because IWD chose to release benefits to claimants before making initial determinations regarding eligibility.
-Claimant provided all information he believed IWD needed to make its decision.
-The evidence presented was that the Claimant was honest in his application for benefits and had no reason to believe that he was not entitled to them.
+Claimant provided all information she believed IWD needed to make its decision.
+Claimant was honest in her application for benefits and had no reason to believe that she was not entitled to them.
 Claimant applied for benefits in good faith and continued filing weekly claims upon the advice and at the direction of IWD.

-Claimant used the benefits received to pay for necessary living expenses, including, food, shelter and clothing.
-Claimant's monthly expenses typically exceed their monthly income.
-Claimant has two dependent children to support.
 Claimant does not have money saved with which to repay the overpayment.
 Repayment would cause claimant a financial hardship.